 At-Risk Youth Rotation (including Healthy Steps, School-Based Clinic and CASA)

 Patients in the Healthy Steps Program are 0-3 years old and have been identified as having significant risk factors.
 Psychology interns on this rotation will provide child and family evaluations, consultation, and counseling for early identification and remediation of developmental and family issues to promote healthy living.
 The treatment follows a new model of care integrating the Healthy Steps strategies.
 Parent guidance and collateral work are common in the treatment of these children, including frequent supportive treatment to parents of such at-risk youth (who may be children, themselves).
-Additionally, interns will do a sub-rotation in the School-Based Menthal Health Clinic at a local middle school where they will spend one day per week and carry a caseload of individual-therapy cases as well as one group.
+Additionally, interns will do a sub-rotation in the School-Based Mental Health Clinic at a local middle school where they will spend one day per week and carry a caseload of individual-therapy cases as well as one group.
 A subrotation in CASA as described above is also part of this rotation.

 Staffing: This rotation is supervised by the Healthy Steps Psychologist.
 Psychology interns will work closely with the pediatric providers as part of the treatment team.
+School-based mental health staff include a psychiatrist and multiple social workers.
+CASA staff include the attending physician and social work staff.

 Return to top